I hope you’re ready for an honest iBuumerang, review from someone who is actually not here to pitch you anything.

-There is a lot of fancy stuff with their website and with their niche as well.
+There is a lot of fancy stuff with their website and their niche.

 However, that is the kind of stuff that is only good for show and will not get you the type of income you are thinking.

-With a whopping 1% that are actually making it in network marketing, the chances of you becoming apart of that are very slim.
+With a whopping 1% that is actually making it in network marketing, the chances of you becoming a part of that are very slim.

-Not to say that you can’t do it but it’s just not likely.
+Not to say that you can’t do it, but it’s not likely.

-I know everything seems great but just remember how many people you need to get under you.
+I know everything seems great, but remember how many people you need to get under you.

-Not just get under you but also willing and able to pay that $100/month fee.
+Not just get under you but also be willing and able to pay that $100/month fee.

-Do join at your own risk and I hope this iBuumerang review has helped you make a wiser decision on your own.
+Do join at your own risk, and I hope this iBuumerang review has helped you make a wiser decision.

 If you have any questions about this or any other company, feel free to leave them in the comments section below.